A to Z Library Services & Information

 Book Club in a Bag

-The library offers a quick and easy way to hold a book discussion group: Book Club in a Bag.
-Each kit contains ten copies of a popular book and information about the author and book, including some discussion questions, all packaged into a sturdy zipper bag for you to carry.
+The Library offers a quick and easy way to hold a book discussion group: Book Club in a Bag.
+Each kit contains ten copies of a popular book and information about the author and title, including discussion questions, all packaged into a sturdy zipper bag for you to carry.

-Library and Internet resources to help readers find a good book.
+Library and Internet resources to help readers find a good book to read.

 Books Coming Soon

 Want to see what new titles are due out in the coming months?
 Discover which authors will be releasing their new books soon.
-The titles have a link into the Library Catalog that will allow you to place a hold.
+The titles have a link into the Library catalog that will allow you to place a hold.
+Also Reserve Express will automatically place you on the reserve list for new books by selected authors.

 Check Out Periods